kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 [Hetzner Cloud](https://hetzner.com) is a good cloud provider that offers very affordable prices for cloud instances, with data center locations in both Europe and the US.

 This project aims to create a highly optimized Kubernetes installation that is easy to maintain, secure and automatically upgrades both the nodes and Kubernetes.
-We aimed for functionality as close as possible to GKE's Auto-Pilot.
+We aimed for functionality as close as possible to GKE's Auto-Pilot. _Please note that we are not affiliates of Hetzner; but we do strive to be an optimal solution for deploying and maintaining Kubernetes clusters on Hetzner Cloud._

-To achieve this, we built it on the shoulders of giants by choosing [openSUSE MicroOS](https://en.opensuse.org/Portal:MicroOS) as the base operating system and [k3s](https://k3s.io/) as the k8s engine.
+To achieve this, we built up on the shoulders of giants by choosing [openSUSE MicroOS](https://en.opensuse.org/Portal:MicroOS) as the base operating system and [k3s](https://k3s.io/) as the k8s engine.

-_Please note that we are not affiliates of Hetzner; this is just an open-source project striving to be an optimal solution for deploying and maintaining Kubernetes on Hetzner Cloud._
+Why OpenSUSE MicroOS (and not Ubuntu)?
+- Optimized container OS that is fully locked down, most of the filesystem is read-only!
+- Hardened by default with automatic ban for abusive IPs on SSH for instance.
+- Evergreen updates and upgrades, your node will stay valid forever, as it piggy-backs into OpenSUSE Thumbleweed's rolling-release!
+- Automatic upgrades by default, and if something breaks, it automatically rolls-back, thanks to it uses of BTRFS snapshots.
+- Supports Kured to properly drain and reboot nodes in an HA fashion.

+Why k3s?
+- Certifified Kubernetes Distribution, it is automatically synced to k8s source.
+- Small in size & Lightweight — The binary containing the non-containerized components is smaller than K8s.
+- Fast deployment, it is deployed with a single command.
+- Comes batteries included, with its in-cluster [helm-controller](https://github.com/k3s-io/helm-controller).
+- Easy automatic update, via the [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller).

 ### Features